JadduAnusha/Starwars/README.md

 ###  Adding a Loader

-Enhance the user experience by incorporating a loader that is displayed prior to fetching data from the API.
-This provides users with visual feedback while the application loads content.
+To enhance the user experience added a loader that is displayed prior to fetching data from the API.

 ### Custom Fav Icon:
-Added a personalized favicon, symbolizing the Star Wars project.
-This favicon adds a distinctive element to the user's browsing experience.
+Added a personalized favicon with text, symbolizing the Star Wars project.

 ## INSTALLATION